bpt26/usher_wiki/docs/source/QuickStart.rst

 Quick Start
 ***************

-To get acquainted with UShER, we have provided a simple example of placing 10 samples on an existing phylogeny, and doing basic analyses to assess the placements.
+To get acquainted with UShER, we provide a simple example of placing 10 samples on an existing phylogeny, and doing basic analyses to assess the placements.
 If you have not yet installed UShER, `please follow the instructions here <https://usher-wiki.readthedocs.io/en/latest/UShER.html#installation>`_ before continuing with this example.

 ------------------------
 Files you will need